coinop-logan/zap-trails/first-writeup.md

 #### Other Algorithms

-The algorithm mentioned above should really be thought of as a single instance of a family of algorithms, which specifically asks: "where does my money go, and through what content?"
+The algorithm described above asks "where does my money go, and through what content?".
+But it's really just one instance of a family of algorithms; there are some other interesting ways to query the zap network.

-We could reverse the traversal direction, and instead follow zaps from recipient back to sender.
-Build a list of accounts who have zapped you, then find out who zapped them, and so on.
+To start with, we could reverse the traversal direction, and instead follow zaps "backward", from recipient to sender.
+Build a list of accounts who have zapped you (C1 would in this case show you what your most popular content is), then find out who zapped them, and so on.
 Then you are asking "where does my money come from?"
-This is something like a shift from a focus on who your content creators are to who your *audience* is.
+This is something like a shift from a focus on where your consumed content comes from, to where your produced content goes - in other words, your *audience*.

 Or you could alternate between going forward and backward: who have you zapped?
 Call it A1.
 Who *else* has zapped A1?
 Call it A0 - these are "people who like what you liked".
 Now where do zaps from A0 go?
 You start to ask the question "What do people like me value?"
 Further iteration would broaden the definition of "people like me".

 Users could choose from a drop-down menu of such algorithms.
 Perhaps they could even modify or create their own.

 Or we could even empower users to explore real-time, following sets of accounts around, so that we no longer talk of "iterating" over a fixed algorithm, but rather moves we can perform to move from one set of users/content to another.
+Paired with a search string, this could be an extremely powerful research tool.

 #### What does Alex Jones see?

-We could also question the assumption that the algorithm must start always from the user.
-You could choose to "put on the glasses" of any user in the network.
+We could also look at the network from a starting node other than the user.
+Doing this would be like "putting on the glasses" of the target user.
 What do they see?
 Try on different algorithms while you're at it.
 Where do they get their zaps from?

 What are the conservatives valuing?
 What about the Germans?
 What about a group of 3 people whose opinions you respect but are quite divergent?